Tradeoffs and Comparison Complexity: Experimental Evidence

-In both intertemporal and lottery choice, our model captures significantly more variation in choice rates than leading models.
-In intertemporal choice, our CPF-complexity model ($R^2=0.89$) delivers a 13\% improvement in variance explained over hyperbolic discounting ($R^2=0.79$), using the same number of parameters.
-In lottery choice, we estimate two versions of the CDF-complexity model --- one that assumes risk-neutral preferences, and one that allows for utility curvature.
-Despite having far fewer free parameters, the risk-neutral CDF-complexity model ($R^2=0.65)$ delivers a 10\% improvement over cumulative prospect theory $(R^2=0.59)$.
-This is in line with \cite{enke_quantifying_2023}, which finds that allowing complexity to enter the noise term of a logit choice model substantially improves performance over standard models.\footnote{The ``complexity index'' developed by \cite{enke_quantifying_2023} loads heavily on ``excess dissimilarity,'' which is equal to the denominator of the CDF ratio minus the numerator, assuming risk-neutral preferences.} Adding a parameter to capture utility curvature in our model yields an $R^2$ of 0.72 -- a 22\% improvement over cumulative prospect theory.\\
+In both intertemporal and lottery choice, our model delivers significant performance gains.
+In intertemporal choice, our CPF-complexity model ($R^2=0.89$) explains 13\% more variation than hyperbolic discounting ($R^2=0.79$), using the same number of free parameters.
+In lottery choice, we estimate two versions of the CDF-complexity model---one that assumes risk-neutral preferences, and one that allows for utility curvature.
+Despite having far fewer free parameters, the risk-neutral CDF-complexity model ($R^2=0.65)$ explains 10\% more variation than cumulative prospect theory $(R^2=0.59)$.
+This is in line with \citet{enke_quantifying_2023}, which finds that allowing complexity to enter the noise term of a logit choice model substantially increases predictive power.\footnote{The ``complexity index'' developed by \citet{enke_quantifying_2023} loads heavily on ``excess dissimilarity,'' which equals the denominator of the CDF ratio minus the numerator, assuming $u(x)=x$.} Adding a parameter to capture utility curvature in our model yields an $R^2$ of 0.72 ---a 22\% improvement over cumulative prospect theory.